fridgemagnet3/modbus-solis5g/README.md

 Solis 5G inverters allow for the connection of a Wifi dongle which allows information to be uploaded to the Solis cloud servers (in China).
 In turn, this information can be retrieved via the [SolisCloud website](https://www.soliscloud.com) and/or via the app.

 Additionally, Solis provide [an API](https://solis-service.solisinverters.com/en/support/solutions/articles/44002212561-api-access-soliscloud) which allows you to retrieve this same data programatically sent over https.
-This is packaged up as JSON encoded data which I've made use of for some time in order to retrieve both historical and current data, the latter of which I've had presented on various displays, including @zx85 solar-display-micropython project.
+This is packaged up as JSON encoded data which I've made use of for some time in order to retrieve both historical and current data, the latter of which I've had presented on various displays, including [@zx85's solar-display-micropython project](https://github.com/zx85/solar-display-micropython)

 <a name="udp-broadcast"></a>
 One significant difference is that I've taken out the functionality from the solar displays which directly interface to the Solis API.
 Instead, they pick the data up from UDP packets, broadcast over the local network.
 I therefore only have a single application which retrieves the data, then pushes it out periodically (essentially it just retransmits the JSON data, as received from Solis).
 This then means I can also easily swap out where the data comes from - the Solis cloud or (as is [described later](#modbus-solis-broadcast)) locally from the inverter.
 The data is also compressed, this is probably redundant now and I may remove it in the near future.
-It was designed to keep the UDP packet size down since there is a lot of JSON data in the Solis API response & became particularly pertinent because the ESP32 (as used in @z85's display) IP stack can't handle UDP fragmentation.
+It was designed to keep the UDP packet size down since there is a lot of JSON data in the Solis API response & became particularly pertinent because the ESP32 (as used in [@z85's display](https://github.com/zx85)) IP stack can't handle UDP fragmentation.
 More recently though, I've taken to pruning out much of the unrequired data in the response packet.

+[/fridgemagnet3/solar-display-micropython](https://github.com/fridgemagnet3/solar-display-micropython) is my fork of @zx85's solar display which receives it's data via UDP instead of directly from the Solis cloud API.

 The aim of this project was to bypass the need to go via the Solis Wifi dongle, cloud and API and instead obtain the current data directly from the inverter.
 Aside from cutting out these additional steps, the dongle only updates the cloud data every 5 minutes and I wanted to refresh data at a much higher rate.